 - If a line is too dark, tap it lightly with the kneaded eraser.

 5. Still using the 2H graphite pencil continue to draw in where the darkest values are on the seashell.

-At this point, you are only mapping out where the dark values are.
+Drawing Tip: At this point, you are only mapping out where the dark values are.
 Do not go too dark.
-It is easier to add value then to remove value.
+It is easier to add value then to remove the value.

 6. Working from right to left continue drawing where the darkest values are.
 Erase any grid lines that you are not using.

 Drawing Tip: You should be looking at your reference image as much as you are your drawing surface.
 Pay close attention to the placement of your lines.
 If you need to adjust a line, simply erase the line that is incorrect.